 • Extra virgin olive oil

-• 5 oz baby arugula to serve along
+• 5 ounces baby arugula for serving (optional)

 Instructions

 • Make arugula salad.
-In a bowl, add the baby arugula.
-Season with salt and add juice of ½ lemon and extra virgin olive oil.
+In a medium bowl, add the baby arugula, a pinch of salt, the juice of 1/2 of the remaining lemon, and a drizzle of extra virgin olive oil.
 Toss to combine.

 Notes